Abbey Stadium (Swindon): History

-The stadium opened to the public as the Abbey Stadium on 23 July 1949 when it hosted the Swindon Robins speedway team; greyhound racing followed three years later on 1 November 1952.
-The first dog race initially raced as an independent, with 2,000 people attending to watch a greyhound called Don't Care win a 324-yard race in a time of 19.02 secs at odds of 6–1.
+Abbey Stadium opened to the public on 23 July 1949 when it hosted the Swindon Robins speedway team; greyhound racing followed three years later on 1 November 1952.
+Initially, the greyhound racing was independent (unlicensed), with 2,000 people attending to watch a greyhound called Don't Care win a 324-yard race in a time of 19.02 secs at odds of 6–1.
+Later in 1968, racing was regulated by the NGRC, which later became the Greyhound Board of Great Britain.

 Swindon had two earlier short-lived greyhound track venues, in the village of Wroughton and near the town centre in Edinburgh Street, but both had disappeared by the mid-thirties.
-The stadium occupied a rural setting south of Lady Lane and was named after the Blunsdon Abbey estate in Blunsdon St Andrew, a Victorian estate which had seen its main house destroyed by fire in 1904.
+Abbey Stadium occupied a rural setting south of Lady Lane and was named after the Blunsdon Abbey estate in Blunsdon St Andrew, a Victorian estate which had seen its main house destroyed by fire in 1904.

-The stadium came into the hands of the Bristol Greyhound Racing Association, owners of Oxford and Eastville (Bristol) stadiums at that time.
+Abbey Stadium was later acquired by the Bristol Greyhound Racing Association, owners of Oxford and Eastville (Bristol) stadiums.
 This led to the track becoming part of the National Greyhound Racing Club during April 1968.
 The Silver Plume competition arrived in the same year, as the track's principal event.
-Another independent track to the northwest of Swindon opened during the sixties at Common Platt but had little effect on the business of its larger neighbour.
+Another independent track to the northwest of Swindon opened during the sixties at Common Platt, but had little effect on the business of its larger neighbour.

-In 1983 ADT (British Car Auctions) purchased the Abbey Stadium and used its large car park as a base for their sales.
+In 1983, ADT (British Car Auctions) acquired Abbey Stadium and used its large car park as a base for their sales.
 Other competitions at the track were the Grand National of the West, Pride of the West and the Jubilee Stakes.
-In 1997 the BS Group sold their Eastville stadium and bought Swindon from ADT.
-The entire Bristol operation including the racing office, bookmakers, trainers, the Western Two Year Old Produce Stakes and the BAGS contract transferred to Swindon.
+In 1997, Gaming International (then The BS Group) sold their Eastville Stadium and bought Abbey Stadium from ADT.
+The entire Bristol operation including the racing office, bookmakers, trainers, the Western Two Year Old Produce Stakes and the BAGS contract transferred to Abbey Stadium.